Wednesday, January 20, 2021

 I loved the idea that throughout history, especially successful warriors both famous and unknown had worn this magical relic and their wisdom and skill were passed down into the helmet and then on to the next person to wear it.
 Those who had died while wearing it or holding it were not just psychic impressions on the helm but actually inside it, their spirits forever haunting the artifact.

 The look of the Hyborian - R.E.
 Howard inspired bare-chested warriors with pieces of armor, furred loincloth, and of course the epic, horned helmet itself - were revealed to be an unconscious side effect of the wearer.
-In past incarnations, the helmet had changed shape to be compatible with Samurai armor in Edo Period Japan or an antlered, Germanic helmet and hood during World War II.
-The current look was a result of the current wearers preference for Sword and Sorcery art and fiction.
+In past incarnations, the helmet had changed shape to be compatible with Samurai armor in Edo Period Japan or an antlered, Germanic helmet and hood during World War I. The current look was a result of the current wearer's preference for Sword and Sorcery art and fiction.

 This is also why he didn't use guns.
 At first he thought it was because most of the helmets previous owners and many inhabitants had never used guns but that was only partially true.
 It was because that's how the current user thought things should be based on the way the helmet looked to him.
 Indeed it even took time and consideration for him to realize he could make a bow and arrow or crossbow.